anindex/ssax/README.md

 python scripts/run.py experiment=ss-al
 ```

 and find result animations in the `logs/` folder.
 You can replace the tag `experiment=<exp-filename>` with filenames found in `configs/experiment` folder.
-The current available experiments are:
+The current available optimization experiments are:

 - `ss-al`: Ackley function in 2D
 - `ss-al-10d`: Ackley function in 10D